 Why do we write Career Episodes in the CDR?

-The narratives you write for your Career Episodes provide you a chance to demonstrate your competencies in great detail.
+The narratives you write for your Career Episodes for Engineers Australia provide you with a chance to demonstrate your competencies in great detail.
 You can show how you have applied the elements and sub-elements (as mentioned in the Engineers Australia’s Migration Skills Handbook) for your particular engineering discipline in three of your best projects you choose to describe.

 - Your Company’s achievements and projects,